Generic Name: hydromorphone (oral) (HYE droe MOR fone)

 Take Dilaudid exactly as prescribed.
-Never take hydromorphone in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Dilaudid can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never use Dilaudid in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Do not stop using Dilaudid suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Dilaudid.
+Do not stop using Dilaudid suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture, heat, and light.
 Throw away any unused liquid after 90 days.